Graphic with new hire intent graphics

 New hire signal on LinkedIn

 First, the new hire may be looking for ways to make an impact quickly, so they will be more open to new solutions (hint: remember the statistics on new buyers spending their budget in the first 100 days).
-Here, we play on the motivation of a new hire to make a good impression in the company he joins and on the fact that he will be in an explorative mindset.
+New hires want to make an impact quickly, which puts them in an explorative mindset with budget to spend.

 Secondly, when a new executive is hired, it may also mean the company is looking to implement major changes.
 That means budgets are allocated for the new executive to make these changes happen.
 And happen quickly.